LeeSteg/privatebebo/_posts/2019-04-24-Workspace.md

 #### Recommended review station:

-- 42” television at a minimum, set at least 6 feet from the seating area
+- 42” (106 cm) television at a minimum, set at least 6 feet (1.83 m) from the seating area
 - Seating area: couch or chair
 - Devkit and controller
 - Variable lighting, with the ability to turn the lights on and off